 Minor because: Upon assessment, the CDA met the criteria for an indirect CDA in accordance with NEI 13-10 and all the required baseline controls were in place for an indirect CDA.

--than-minor if: The baseline controls for an indirect CDA were not in place.
-In addition, the performance deficiency would be morethanminor if the CDA was categorized as an indirect CDA, and inspector assessment showed that the CDA was a direct CDA, and the CDA was not adequately protected because the required controls were not in place.
+More-than-minor if: The baseline controls for an indirect CDA were not in place.
+In addition, the performance deficiency would be more-than-minor if the CDA was categorized as an indirect CDA, and inspector assessment showed that the CDA was a direct CDA, and the CDA was not adequately protected because the required controls were not in place.

 Appendix F: Guidance for Handling ITAAC Before, During, and After Vendor Inspections